 CONSERVATION WORK with RARE EARTH MAGNETS

-“Magnetic Mounting for Art Conservation and Museums” by Gwen Spicer
+“Magnetic Mounting Systems for Museums and Cultural Institutions” by Gwen Spicer

-Gwen is an AIC Kress Publication Fellowship recipient and is currently writing her first book, “Magnetic Mounting for Art Conservation and Museums”.
+Gwen is an AIC Kress Publication Fellowship recipient and is currently finishing her first book, “Magnetic Mounting Systems for Museums and Cultural Institutions”.
 The book will be a practical guide for understanding magnetic systems and will assist both conservators and museum professionals in the creation of magnetic mounts.